 6. What's the next guru pivot after the "hustle hangover"?

 Based on the cycle, the next pivot will likely be a reaction to the failures of the recovery movement.
 We predict something like "Recovery is Holding You Back: The New Case for Strategic Hustle" or "Why Mindful Founders Are Getting Crushed."
 It will position the pendulum swing back toward aggression as "brave" and "contrarian," selling the idea that everyone became too soft.
+They’ll cite data showing "recovered" founders losing market share.
 The cycle continues until we learn to detect the pattern and opt out.
+My bet is late 2027 for the full swing back.